dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T77: Powerful corporations can manipulate the market.
+### T77: Dominant corporations can suppress competition and manipulate markets.

 |Support|
 |---|